 Forms & Resources:

 Students' sites are confirmed typically 9-12 months prior to starting level II fieldwork to allow sufficient time for finding housing and working out other details.
-Potential sites include private and public hospitals, rehabilitation hospitals, Veterans’ Administration services, early intervention, acute care hospitals, skilled nursing facilities, jails, schools, private practitioners, clinics, outpatient settings and nontraditional settings.
+Potential sites include private and public hospitals, rehabilitation hospitals, Veterans’ Administration services, early intervention, acute care hospitals, skilled nursing facilities, jails, schools, private practice, clinics, outpatient settings and nontraditional settings.